JoeKnittel/joeknittel.github.io/_posts/2021-02-01-Graphing-Libraries-Part-1.md

 ```
 <iframe src="\interactive plots\pygal-example.html" width="700" height="540" frameBorder="0"></iframe>

-In the plot above, we see a normalized stacked bar chart of different browser usage over time (clearly not up-to-date, since Chrome has taken over almost the entirety of the market).
+In the plot above, we see a normalized stacked bar chart of different browser usage over time (clearly not up-to-date, since <a href = "https://gs.statcounter.com/browser-market-share">Chrome has taken over</a> much of the market).

-It's probably a plot you're familiar with, but perhaps you've never seen such a chart with pygal's style.
-I'm particularly fond of the package's unique mouseover effect and default color scheme, so whenever it's appropriate to go for something not so conventional, pygal is worth consideration, in my opinion.
+It's probably a plot type you're familiar with, but perhaps you've never seen such a chart with Pygal's style.
+I'm particularly fond of the package's unique mouseover effect and default color scheme, so whenever it's appropriate to go for something not so conventional, Pygal is worth consideration, in my opinion.

 ## bokeh

 <a href = "https://docs.bokeh.org/en/latest/index.html">bokeh</a> is a very versatile and powerful graphing library for Python.

-One of the coolest things about bokeh is that it allows you to create dashboards, by utilizing widgets (e.g., slider, dropdown menu, etc.).
-This provides the user with an extensive depth of interactivity with the data.
+One of the coolest things about bokeh is that it allows one to create dashboards, by utilizing widgets (e.g., slider, dropdown menu, etc.).
+This provides the user with an extensive depth of data interactivity.

-But not every bokeh plot is dashboard; in addition to dashboards, we can create almost any of the aforementioned interactive plots from other packages using bokeh.
+But not every plot is dashboard; using bokeh, we can also create almost any of the aforementioned interactive plots from other packages.

 This one is a no-doubter to be included in any Python programmer's toolkit.